Oliver Alderman

 Here we use high-energy synchrotron x-ray diffraction to monitor the structure of

-aerodynamically levitated liquid B
+aerodynamically levitated liquid B2O3,

 and sodium and calcium borate melts as a